 Friends: Many love interests of Ross and Rachel suffer this, most obviously Paolo and Emily.
 Interestingly Julie, Ross's first Romantic False Lead, avoids the hate simply because she was so adorably sweet.
 The writers admit they couldn't even write a break up scene between her and Ross, and she gets her own happy ending with Ross's Suspiciously Similar Substitute.

-Many females who have been teased romantically with either Stiles or Derek of Teen Wolf have received hate from the more vocal 'Sterek' (Stiles/Derek) shippers, even before they've appeared on screen!
-These include Lydia (Stiles' crush for three seasons straight), Jennifer (who slept with Derek and received hate even before she was revealed to be evil), Heather, Caitlin and Braeden (who have only shown attraction to Stiles or Derek in Braeden's case.)
-The latest in this list is Malia, who was demonised by both Sterek and Stydia (Stiles/Lydia) shippers after she made out and possibly slept with (it's ambiguous) Stiles and is teased to have a relationship with Stiles in season 4.
-There is also the trend for Scott (the main character of the show and Stiles' best friend) to be either ignored or demonised in Sterek fanworks, ignoring pretty much his entire character.
+The girls who have been teased romantically with either Stiles or Derek of Teen Wolf have received resentment from the more vocal Sterek (Stiles/Derek) shippers.
+These include Lydia (Stiles' intense crush), Jennifer (who slept with Derek), and Heather and Caitlin (who kissed Stiles).
+The latest in this list are Malia, who was very unpopular with both Sterek and Stydia (Stiles/Lydia) shippers after she made out/possibly slept with (it's ambiguous) Stiles and became his girlfriend, and Braeden, who entered into a relationship with Derek.